rossigee/fetch-k8s-cert/README.md

 # Kubernetes namespace where the certificate is located
 namespace: internal

-# Name of the certificate resource
+# Name of the secret resource containing the certificate details
-certName: internal-tls
+secretName: internal-tls

 # Path to the local TLS files.
 localCAFile: /etc/pki/tls/internal-ca.pem